csernazs/misc/docs/python_programming_guide.md

 2. parses it into some data representation (into plain old python objects or data classes, or DAO or something)
 3. validates the data
-4. does the processing on the abstract data
+4. does the processing on the abstract data structure
 5. persist the end result (writes to stdout, file, persist in DB, etc..)

 This is somewhat similar to the [hexagon architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).

-The key point in the above design is that all parts of the code, mostly the 1-3, 4, 5 parts should be implemented indepently.
+The key point in the above design is that all parts of the code, mostly the 1-3, 4, 5 parts should be implemented independently.
 That means that data processing should have no knowledge about how the data was collected.

+This helps a lot testing the business logic (4. step).

+In the following sections we go through each of the steps above.

 ### Data reading and pre-parsing

-This is the step where the IO part is separated from everything.
-Not only the actual IO part, but also the data transformation and the parsing of the data format is done here.
+This is the step where the I/O part is separated from everything.
+Not only the actual I/O part, but also the data transformation and the parsing of the data format is done here.

-If there's a `foo.txt` file, which should be processed line by line, then it should return the lines of the file in a string, with an decoding applied.
+If there's a `foo.txt` file, which should be processed line by line, then it should return the lines of the file in a string, with some decoding applied.

-If the file is `foo.json`, it should parse the json to a python dict or list or whatever it have.
+If the file is `foo.json`, it should parse the json to python native types (dict, list, int, string, etc...).

-If the file is `foo.yaml`, it should parse the yaml to a python dict or list or whatever it have.
+If the file is `foo.yaml`, it should parse the yaml to python native types (dict, list, int, string, etc...).

-By that means, each of these can procude a list of string so those can be passed to the next layer.
+Once the data is loaded to the memory, it usually loses the origin, where it was loaded from.
+For example, if we receive a list of strings at the end, we should not know what was the original format.

+This gives flexibility in terms of re-factoring, if one file format turns out to be infeasible.

+Note should be taken here, that while the origin is lost, when an error happens (see the detalis below) it is crucial to inform the user about the source (eg. the file path), so they will know, which file caused the error.

 ### Parsing

-The data received in the previous step should be parsed into some abstract data type.
-This should receive a pre-processed data, eg not raw data but some data consisting of python list, dict, string, int, etc.
+The data received in the previous step is now parsed into some abstract data type.
+This should receive a pre-processed data, eg not raw data but some data consisting of python native types, such as list, dict, string, int, etc.

 At the end of the parsing, an abstract data structure should be resulted where the type conversion are done to the native python type and also some container objects (plain old python object, dataclass, etc) are created at the end.
-There should be no dicts of pre-defined keys, or such.
+There should be no dicts of pre-defined keys, or such beyond this point.

 Data object may have methods to look up data in them.

-This abstract data structure should be indepenent from the parser, and it should be possible to create this structure programmatically.
+This abstract data structure should be independent from the parser, and it should be possible to create this structure programmatically (eg. without parsing an actual json file).

-For parsing I ususally create `from_dict` or `from_json` classmethods for the classes, which accept the data from the parsers and `to_json` or `to_dict` which serializes the data.
+For parsing I ususally create `from_dict` or `from_json` classmethods for the dataclasses, which accept the data from the parsers and `to_json` or `to_dict` which serializes the data.
 By this way, these classes can be tested better as they have their own methods.

 ### Validating

 There are different aspects of the validation and it depends hugely of the target users, the task and the whole program.
-In some cases it can be left out without any issue, eg when the users are limited, the code is not running in any end-product and nothing can go wrong (beyond having an unhandled exception at maximum).
+In some cases it can be left out without any issue, for example, when the list of the users is limited, the code is not running in any end-product and nothing can go wrong (beyond having an unhandled exception at maximum).

-In every other cases there should be a validation step, which again can be some minimum thing to help the user to a full validation (eg in a user facing web app served publicly) where having an unhandled exception is not possible.
+In every other cases there should be a validation step, which again can be some minimum thing to help the user to a full validation (eg in a user facing web app served publicly) where having an unhandled exception is not acceptable.

-This also raises the topic of error message, i18n, and such.
+This also opens the topic of error message, i18n, and such.

 ### Processing